DispatchMe/meteor-rosie/README.md

 ### What does she do?

-Say `rosie closed issues [commit hash or git tag]` in a slack channel and rosie will respond with the titles of the recently closed issues up until that commit hash or git tag.
+Say `rosie issues since [commit hash or git tag]` in a slack channel and rosie will respond with the titles of the issues that are referenced in commits after that commit hash or git tag.

 ![Example slack message](http://i.imgur.com/AnE6z2K.png)